vibhu004/keenable/understanding.md

 ### Conclusion
-We have successfully compared the ouput in different scenarios of scrip.sh with our testscript.sh
+We have successfully compared the output in different scenarios of script.sh with our testscript.sh